mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 * Which **audience** is intended to consume the outputs of the review process?
 * What committee **structure** is best positioned to deliver those outputs?
 * What are the **inputs** that the committee should evaluate?
+* What **process** will most encourage participants to look at review as an asset rather than an obstacle?
+* What kinds of **conduct** are necessary in order for the process to be inclusive and constructive?
 * What size and **maturity** should projects achieve before undergoing review?
 * When should review results be **disseminated**?